 This area is often a quick win.
 Gotta love that!

 First step, pull out all the containers and start matching lids to bottoms.
 If any come up lonely – ditch them!
+If they’re recyclable, move them out of the house straight away.

 Second step, take stock of what is left, do you have more than you could ever need?
 If so, keep enough to last you a week and recycle the rest.
 By having a limit on your containers it enforces a ‘return to the kitchen’ cycle, whether that be from work, rooms, bags or the fridge (full of leftovers).